code-energy/teamspector/README.md

 # Directions for Improvement

+## Crew member success prediction

+Build a model to predict how likely a crew member is to take part in the future most important movies.

 ## Normalizing number of votes
 - Normalize votes in a zero-one scale, according to other movies produced in the same year.
 This could reduce the problem that older movies have had more